pcaversaccio/erc20-permit-upgradeable/README.md

 ## Transparent vs UUPS Proxies

 > _Disclaimer:_ This section is based on [OpenZeppelin's documentation](https://docs.openzeppelin.com/contracts/4.x/api/proxy#transparent-vs-uups).
-I strongly recommend anyone starting to use upgradeable smart contracts to read OpenZeppelin's documentation carefully.
+I strongly recommend anyone who is starting to use upgradeable smart contracts to read OpenZeppelin's documentation carefully.
 You can find more links to get started in the [References](#references) section below.

 The original proxies included in OpenZeppelin followed the [Transparent Proxy Pattern](https://blog.openzeppelin.com/the-transparent-proxy-pattern).
 While this pattern is still provided, OpenZeppelin's recommendation is now shifting towards **UUPS proxies**, which are both lightweight and versatile.
 The name UUPS comes from [EIP1822](https://eips.ethereum.org/EIPS/eip-1822), which first documented the pattern.